FurkanAtass/Scalable-ML-Inference-Eks/README.md

-maybe deploy the cluster to aws ecr make load tests more node scaling test add the iam user name to variables make the loadbalancers to assecible by terraform (determine loadbalancers)
+maybe deploy the cluster to aws ecr make load tests more node scaling test

+add the iam user name to variables make the loadbalancers to assecible by terraform (determine loadbalancers) may only needed for CI/CD pipeline

 helm repo add gpu-helm-charts \
   https://nvidia.github.io/dcgm-exporter/helm-charts